d-bl/inkscape-bobbinlace/Ground-from-Template.md

 ![https://raw.githubusercontent.com/wiki/d-bl/inkscape-bobbinlace/grouds-images/browse-screenshot.png](https://raw.githubusercontent.com/wiki/d-bl/inkscape-bobbinlace/grouds-images/browse-screenshot.png)

 Copy paste the path for the text file of the desired pattern in the dialog of the plugin of your choice.
-An explanation to design your own templates sits at the bottom of the [plugin page of tesselace.com](https://tesselace.com/tools/inkscape-extension/).

 ![https://raw.githubusercontent.com/wiki/d-bl/inkscape-bobbinlace/grouds-images/plugin-screenshot.png](https://raw.githubusercontent.com/wiki/d-bl/inkscape-bobbinlace/grouds-images/plugin-screenshot.png)